Pandian (film): Soundtrack

 The soundtrack was composed by Ilaiyaraaja, while his son Karthik Raja composed "Pandianin Rajyathil", his first song.

-Release and reception
+Release

 Pandiyan was released on 25 October 1992, Diwali day.
 Though Muthuraman's wife died 10 days before, he refused the crew's suggestion to postpone the release.
 The film opened up against other Diwali releases such as Thevar Magan, Senthamizh Paattu, Thirumathi Palanisamy and Rasukutty.
-The Indian Express called it "a typical Rajini film; a mishmash of all ingredients formulated to please his fans".
-New Straits Times wrote "This 135-minute movie is only for hard-core Rajini fans".
-C. R. K. of Kalki praised Muthuraman for taking a simple knot and making it interesting for seventeen reels which clearly shows his experience.
 Due to facing competition from Thevar Magan, Pandiyan achieved only moderate success.
 Even though it made some money, the money grossed was used for the retirement fund of Muthuraman's crew.

+Critical reception

+Malini Mannath of The Indian Express called it "a typical Rajini film; a mishmash of all ingredients formulated to please his fans".
+K. Vijiyan of New Straits Times wrote, "This 135-minute movie is only for hard-core Rajini fans".
+C. R. K. of Kalki praised Muthuraman for taking a simple knot and making it interesting for seventeen reels which clearly shows his experience.